-The document provides guidance for local and national authorities on incident reporting and dissemination of information to relevant parties, and explains the main challenges and opportunities relevant to these processes.
-The document does not introduce any additional reporting requirement for ships not already under such obligation according to the Directive 2002/59/EC, as amended, or under other relevant EU legislation.
+The document provides guidance for local and national authorities on incident reporting and dissemination of information to relevant parties and explains the main challenges and opportunities relevant to these processes.
+The document does not introduce any additional reporting requirement for ships not already under such obligation according to the VTMIS Directive, or under other relevant EU legislation.